Maria Shriver: Career

-Media career and advocacy
+Media

-In her book Ten Things I Wish I'd Known Before I Went Out Into The Real World (2000), Shriver says that she became passionate about broadcast journalism after being sent to the back of the campaign plane with the press corps while volunteering for her father's 1972 U.S. vice presidential race, calling these orders "the best thing that ever happened to me".
-After her journalism career began with KYW-TV in Philadelphia, Pennsylvania, she co-anchored The CBS Morning News with Forrest Sawyer from August 1985 until August 1986, co-anchored NBC News's Sunday Today from 1987 until 1990.
+Shriver began her journalism career with KYW-TV in Philadelphia, Pennsylvania, she co-anchored The CBS Morning News with Forrest Sawyer from August 1985 until August 1986, co-anchored NBC News's Sunday Today from 1987 until 1990.
 Shriver also served as Saturday anchor 1989 & Sunday 1990 and contributing anchor 1996-1999 of NBC Nightly News.
 She was a contributing anchor on Dateline NBC from 1992 until 2004.
 In August 2003, Shriver took an unpaid leave of absence from NBC News when her husband became a candidate in the 2003 California gubernatorial recall election.

 Following her husband's November 17, 2003, inauguration as the 38th Governor of California, she became the First Lady of California.
 She then returned to reporting, making two more appearances for Dateline NBC.

-On February 3, 2004, Shriver asked to be "relieved of [her] duties at NBC News," citing concerns the network had over the conflict of interest between her role as a journalist and her status as the First Lady of California and her increasing role as an advocate of her husband's administration.
+She left NBC News in February 2004.

 She appeared as herself in the film Last Action Hero (1993).
 She also played a minor role as herself in "Be Prepared", a 2006 episode of the television series That's So Raven promoting a "Preparedness Plan".
-On March 23, 2007, Shriver returned to television news as substitute host of panel-discussion talk show Larry King Live on CNN with musician Sheryl Crow and other guests.

 Shriver announced that she would not return to the news media after the excessive media coverage of the death of Anna Nicole Smith.
 Shriver subsequently returned to the news media.

 Shriver, in 2019, talking about the inaugural meeting of the California Alzheimer's Task Force, which she chairs.

+Advocacy

-In 2003, Shriver's father Sargent Shriver was diagnosed with Alzheimer's disease, and she became an advocate and fundraiser for Alzheimer's patient care and biomedical research.
+In 2003, Shriver's father, Sargent Shriver, was diagnosed with Alzheimer's disease, and she became an advocate and fundraiser for Alzheimer's patient care and biomedical research.
 Shriver was the executive producer of The Alzheimer's Project, a four-part documentary series that premiered on HBO in May 2009 and later earned two Emmy Awards.
-It was described by the Los Angeles Times as "ambitious, disturbing, emotionally fraught and carefully optimistic".
 The series took a close look at cutting-edge research being done in the country's leading Alzheimer's laboratories.
 The documentary also examined the effects of this disease on patients and families.
 One of the Emmy Award-winning films, Grandpa, Do you Know Who I Am? is based on Shriver's best-selling children's book dealing with Alzheimer's.